 It came as no surprise that our son wanted to dress up as the devil for Halloween.
 We have been having some challenges with his behavior for the past few years, and have privately referred to him as the devil on more than a few occasions…

 We have seen several specialists and have appointments for a few more.
 But desperate times called for what felt like desperate measures.
-I heard that dairy allergies could manifest themselves as behavior problems in children, so we thought we would see if his attitude would improve if we removed dairy from his diet.
+I heard that dairy allergies could manifest themselves as behavior problems in children, so we thought we would see if his attitude would improve if we did a dairy elimination trial with his diet.

 I was worried.